inancdericioglu/inancdericioglu.github.io/_posts/2018-4-21-Selected_Projects.md

 This follows the guidelines of the Physiological Data Modeling Contest (PDMC) contest, and you can read more about this data and the challenge in [the project paper]({{ site.url }}/assets/activity_recognition.pdf).

 To approach this challenge, we compared unsupervised learning algorithms with supervised approaches.
-Our hypothesis was: a supervised algorithm would produce the most accurate test results, but a good, unsupervised algorithm would be ideal, since it is time-intensive to create richly-labeled data for training.
+Our hypothesis was: a supervised algorithm would produce the most accurate test results, but a good, unsupervised algorithm would be ideal since it is time-intensive to create richly-labeled data for training.

 <p align="center">
 <img src="/assets/activity_rec.png" alt="LDA separated data into three classes: sleeping, watching TV, or other." >